 Self-incompatibility (SI) of flowers is a common theme among plants with about 50% of plant species being afflicted.
 Self-incompatible plants are not able to produce seeds when its flowers are pollinated from its own flowers or flowers from plants that are genetically the same.
 Many plants have adaptations to keep individual flowers from physically pollinating themselves but this is something completely different.
 SI is an active process where "self" pollen tubes are killed in the female flower parts to prevent fertilization.
 For more information on the mechanisms of self-incompatibility please see the excellent Wikipedia article.
 Note that only gametophytic self-incompatibility (GSI) and sporophytic self-incompatibility (SSI) are true SI.
 Heteromorphic "self-incompatibility" is a misnomer.
 Heteromorphic flowers can be selfed.
 It has not been determined whether Drosera are GSI or SSI.

 Self-incompatibility is found in probably half of the Drosera species.
-Chen et al. (1997) did a detailed study of self-incompatibility in a selection of Drosera species from Western Australia.
+Chen et al. (1997) did a detailed study of self-incompatibility in a selection of Drosera species.
 The two pygmy SI species they studied, Drosera enebba and Drosera mannii, showed the site of incompatibility to be in the stigma.
 That is self pollen placed on the stigma started to grow but was killed before it got very far.
 However the site of incompatibility for the 14 tuberous SI species/subspecies were all over the place: 4 on stigma, 5 in stigma, 1 upper mid-style, 3 mid-style, 1 lower mid-style, 1 placenta, and 1 near ovule.
 I was astonished to see Drosera auriculata listed as SI in their study.
-The plant they studied could have been what is now called Drosera yilgarnensis and it is possible there are SI populations of Drosera auriculata.
+Since they got no seeds one way or another from their source material we cannot be sure it was fertile.

 For carnivorous plant enthusiasts, self-incompatibility is a serious problem for the production of seeds if for instance all the plants you have are clones of the same plant.
 This also presents a serious problem to plant species in nature since SI limits dispersal of a species over long distances.
 If one seed of an SI species makes it to a new locality, it is essentially doomed not to reproduce while all it takes is one seed for a self-compatible (SC) species to colonize a new locality.
 This restriction on the ability SI species to establish colonies can result in extinction as continents move, climates change, and local disasters occur.